 UTAH

-Home Inspectors are currently not regulated by the state of Utah.
+Home inspectors are currently not regulated by the state of Utah.

 VERMONT

-Home Inspectors are regulated by the Vermont Secretary of State.
+Home inspectors are regulated by the Vermont Secretary of State.

-Steps for Applying by Certification:
+Steps for Applying by Certification

 1. Submit a completed application and $100 non-refundable application fee